danperkins/trx_ui/notes.md

 ### Alterations to design
 - Did not have 'Basis Grotesque Pro' font -- used 'sans-serif' instead
-- Container header on mobile is 24px line height and desktop is 20px -- kept 20px everywhere for consistency
+- Container header text on mobile is 24px line height and desktop is 20px -- kept 20px everywhere for consistency
 - padding on active 'segmented control' isn't completely consistent.
 Kept slightly smaller padding on XL size

 ### Overall workflow plan